Erbs Palsy Lawyers - Medical Malpractice Compensation ClaimsLEGAL HELPLINE: ☎ 855 804 7125

 Our Erbs palsy lawyers deal with medical malpractice compensation claims throughout Canada.
 An Erbs palsy medical malpractice compensation claim can result in very high compensation awards due to the potentially serious and long term damage that can be caused.
 This birth injury affects less than 1% of new born babies and is caused by traumatic injury to the brachial plexus which is a network of nerves that runs from the spine across the shoulder to the fingers.
 The condition which can result in serious disability is often caused as a result of medical malpractice due to the child being subjected to excessive trauma or traction during labor and delivery.
-This traction results in tension on the nerves which may stretch, distend or rupture causing various problems to the newborn child which may include:
+If you believe that your childs condition was caused by a healthcare practitioners negligence, you should contact erbs palsy lawyers without delay.
+Excessive traction can result in tension on the nerves which may stretch, distend or rupture causing various problems to the newborn child which may include:

 - There may be no muscle control and no feeling in the arm or hand.